Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are a myriad of things to look over in an home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are a variety of things to look over when conducting the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch today and book your rental property home evaluation.
+The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
+For professional advice get in touch today to book your rental properties home evaluation.

 home assessments for rental properties